The Silent Danger of Untreated Dental Infections

 • Extreme, sharp, or throbbing pain

-• Increased pain when pressure or heat is applied to affected area
+• Increased pain when pressure or heat is applied to the affected area

 • In extreme cases, swollen lymph glands and facial swelling